-John Antonik is responsible for coordinating the web sites WVUsports.com, mobile.wvusports.com, MountaineerAthleticClub.com, WVUGAME.com, WVUVarsityClub.com and ShopWVU.com as the director of new media for the Department of Intercollegiate Athletics.
+John Antonik is responsible for the oversight of the web sites WVUsports.com, MountaineerAthleticClub.com, WVUGAME.com, WVUVarsityClub.com and ShopWVU.com as the Director of Digital Media for the Department of Intercollegiate Athletics.

-He oversees the department's social media program through the development of Twitter and Facebook, serves on the school's all-time team committee for men's basketball and football, and is also a contributor on MSN radio's football pre-game show.
+He is involved in the department's social media program, serves on the school's WVU Sports Hall of Fame committee and all-time team committees for men's basketball and football, and is also a contributor on the Mountaineer Sports Network from IMG football pre-game show Mountaineer Tailgate.

-In 1999, Antonik, a past member of CoSIDA, the West Virginia Sports Writers and the National Collegiate Baseball Writers associations, assumed his current role as director of new media with the responsibility of promoting West Virginia University’s 17 intercollegiate sports through the world wide web.
+In 1999, Antonik, a past member of CoSIDA, the West Virginia Sports Writers and the National Collegiate Baseball Writers associations, assumed his current role as Director of Digital Media with the responsibility of promoting West Virginia University’s 17 intercollegiate sports through the world wide web.
 Antonik is involved in all facets of the department’s web services program, including editorial oversight, site design and content development.

-During his 20-year WVU tenure, Mountaineer football has made 16 bowl appearances, including trips to the 1994 and 2006 Sugar, 2008 Fiesta and 2012 Orange bowls; men's basketball has made nine NCAA tournament appearances, including three Sweet 16 trips, an Elite Eight appearance in 2005 and a Final Four trip in 2010, while the women's basketball program has made seven NCAA tournament appearances.
+During his 24-year WVU tenure, Mountaineer football has made 19 bowl appearances, including trips to the 1994 and 2006 Sugar, 2008 Fiesta and 2012 Orange bowls; men's basketball has made 10 NCAA tournament appearances, including four Sweet 16 trips, an Elite Eight appearance in 2005 and a Final Four trip in 2010, while the women's basketball program has made eight NCAA tournament appearances.

 Antonik and his wife Melinda have two children: daughter Sydney and son Jack.